femfataal/FMP/report.md

+## Entry 11/12/2023 - preliminary conclusions while coding P1 ##
+it seems that the assistent works best with precise (unhuman) questions.
+It's best able to read what is exactly needed and will reply a satisfactory answer a bit better.
+P1 has a very functional relationship, asking for precise things like parts of code and tips on how to improve.
+The GAI is very effective and able to meet expectations.
+P1 sometimes replies with human-like reactions to the correct responses (saying thank you or great!) to which the bot does not know how to respond.
+Confidence in the bot does goes down over time.

 ## Entry 11/12/2023 - meeting Rilla ##
 so Rilla thinks this is going in the right direction.
 Which is great.
 THis research might be looking at the upper threshold to social acting with GAI.